 I believe it was at this point, at the O'Connell Road, that I was stopped one year by beaver activity.
 The entire railbed was flooded as far as I could see.
 I came back the next year, and it was perfectly dry.
 Either the beaver left voluntarily, or was coerced.

 Now we get to the village of Moira.
 It was a former railroad hub, with a line to Dickinson Center heading south, and two heading north, one to Helena, and the other to Bombay.
 I've done some research on the the Moira & Bombay.
-Chris Granger has been researching the Ottawa Division, which went through Helena.
+Chris Granger has been researching the Ottawa Division, which went north through Helena and south through Dickenson.
 None of these lines have been kept open as a right-of-way.
 Sections are still open, but not the whole.
+The Ottawa Division is open from St. Regis Falls to Santa Clara as a public road, and a private road through Tupper Lake.
+There may be an easement on it, but there's also a bridge that's out.

 The next town is Brushton.
 The trail in most of Brushton is built over.
 The bridge over the Little Salmon River is also out.
 The east end of the Little Salmon River bridge approach has been built on, so you can't travel on it either.
 You can pick it up on the north side of Rt.
 11. When I travelled this section, I found the railbed flooded and marshy.
 Not obviously beaver work.